PatrickBaus/pyAsyncHP3478A/README.md

 ```python
    async def get_front_rear_switch_position()
 ```
-Get the selected inpunt.
+Get the selected input.
 The instrument has front and rear inputs.

 ___Returns___
-* [[FrontRearSwitchPosition](#frontrearswitchposition)] : The position of the the Front/Rear switch on the front panel.
+* [[FrontRearSwitchPosition](#frontrearswitchposition)] : The position of the Front/Rear switch on the front panel.

 ```python
    async def set_function(value)
 ```
-Set the instrument measurment mode.
+Set the instrument measurement mode.

 ___Arguments___
 * `value` [[FunctionType](#functiontype)] : See the manual for details on the supported options.
 Accepts the [FunctionType](#functiontype) enum detailed below.